sigalnotovich/a-tour-of-kotlin/README.md

 This repo contains a throughout walkthrough of the kotlin programing language, created for education purposes.

-The content is divided into two parts, 'basic' and 'advanced'.
+The content is divided into two main parts, 'basic' and 'advanced'.

 It is intended to be used as a 'bank' of kotlin examples followed by short explanations.